 - Is the use of a mobile device too distracting or even unsafe within their workflow?

-- Perhaps they truly need to be “hands-free” and you might look at options like a headset or glasses.
+- Perhaps they genuinely need to be “hands-free,” and you might look at options like a headset or glasses.

 - Do they wear gloves or safety glasses that could impede interactivity with the device?